BinFluxDev/binflux-netty/README.md

 ## Throwing and Consuming Events

-To call the consumers of the event, you can pass the event to the `EventHandler` in an `AbstractEndpoint`.
+To call the consumers of the event, you can pass the event to the `EventHandler` in an `Endpoint`.

-To throw the event:
+Throw events:
 ```java
 endpoint.eventHandler().handleEvent(new SampleEvent("SampleString", 100, System.currentTimeMillis()));
 ```

-To consume the event:
+Consume/Register events:
 ```java
 endpoint.eventHandler().registerConsumer(SampleEvent.class, (event) -> System.out.println(event.toString()));
 ```

-## Add as dependecy
+## Add as dependency

 Add `jitpack.io` as repository.